PGNAA Spectral Classification of Metal with Density Estimations: Introduction

 The measuring systems based on PGNAA allow non-destructive elemental analysis of complex material flows or material batches and differ from existing methods in that the material to be measured is analyzed integrally.
 During a measurement, a neutron-induced gamma spectrum is recorded, the evaluation of which allows the complete elemental composition of the material batch to be determined.
-With PGNAA, neutrons penetrate the sample material and stimulate it energetically.
+With PGNAA, neutrons penetrate the sample material, interact with the nucleii therein and generate atoms in an excited state.
 For this work, a demonstrator measurement facility was used, wherein free neutrons are produced using a neutron generator.
-Monoenergetic neutrons of 2.45 meV are moderated to thermal energies to maximize the probability of neutron capture within the sample material.
-The successive de-excitation of the atomic nuclei of the sample material induces a characteristic gamma radiation for the elements (even nuclides) contained in the sample material, which is measured with a detector.
+Monoenergetic neutrons of 2.45 MeV are moderated to thermal energies to maximize the probability of neutron capture within the sample material.
+The successive relaxation of the atomic nuclei of the sample material induces a characteristic gamma radiation for the elements (even nuclides) contained in the sample material, which is measured with a detector.
 Subsequently, the elemental composition of large-volume samples and any material flows is analyzed non- destructively, regardless of their chemical condition, coatings or impurities.
-This means that inhomogeneous materials can be analyzed without costly sampling and chemical preparation, which are destructive and often can neither be carried out in economical nor in real-time.
-The measuring method is robust and is used, among other things, in oil exploration, in the detection of explosives and as a real-time capable method for quality assurance in the cement industry and coal mining \cite{paul2000prompt,glascock2004overview,greenberg2011neutron}.
+This means that inhomogeneous materials can be analyzed without costly sampling and chemical preparation, which are destructive and often can neither be carried out in economical nor online.
+The measuring method is robust and is used, among other things, in oil exploration, in the detection of explosives and as a online capable method for quality assurance in the cement industry and coal mining \cite{paul2000prompt,glascock2004overview,greenberg2011neutron}.

 Through modern, high-resolution detector systems such as High-purity germanium (HPGe) detectors and newly developed evaluation algorithm softwares the problem of element identification in the PGNAA spectra can be solved.
 The software analyzes the peaks in the PGNAA spectrum (Fig. 2) in comparison with nuclear databases \cite{havenith2020quantom}.